Tiernan Lynch

-Tiernan Lynch (born 19 February 1976) is a Northern Irish football manager who is the manager of League of Ireland Premier Division club Derry City.
+Tiernan Lynch (born 19 February 1976) is a Northern Irish football manager who previously managed Larne and Derry City.

 Early life and playing career

 Lynch is the son of Irish republican and former politician, Seamus Lynch.
 He grew up in the New Lodge area of north Belfast.
 He played for Somerton in his youth.
 His family later moved to the Whitewell area of the city and he soon joined youth football club Star of the Sea.

 He played for Newington for a couple of seasons under youth coach Marty Morgan before joining Cliftonville when he was 16.
 Lynch initially played for the club's under-18 side and then the reserves, before joining Irish League First Division side Carrick Rangers on loan for the 1997–98 season.

 Coaching career

 Long Island University

 Lynch subsequently attended Long Island University in New York on a soccer scholarship.
 He achieved his coaching qualifications whilst in the U.S. and felt that his time there highlighted a different approach to coaching than what he had been used to, focusing more on the technical side as opposed to physicality.